 But, before then, brand marketers typically slow growth marketing with arbitrary constraints.
 Consider how if brand marketing dictates that all marketing materials must have red backgrounds with white text, growth marketers won't feel empowered to experiment with different ad designs to uncover what the data says is the best aesthetic to encourage ad clicks that lead to purchases.

 I'm also the founder of the growth marketing agency, Bell Curve.
 If you work for a startup, and want to become better at growth, check out our training program.

 The growth funnel's linearity — for example, going from A to Z — doesn't need to constrain a user's journey toward conversion.

-Their journey may in practice consist of repeatedly looping from A (advertising) to F (e.g. in-app engagement) before they reach Z, which is where paid conversion occurs.
+Their journey may in practice consist of repeatedly looping from A (advertising) to F (e.g. in-app engagement) before reaching Z, where paid conversion occurs.

-For example, if a user fails to Engage with your app, you might send them an educational email paired with ads pointing to your content marketing.
-You can do this repeatedly until they're served the right content that propels them to the next step.
+For example, if a user fails to Engage with your app, you might send an educational email paired with ads pointing to your content.
+You can do this repeatedly until they're given the right content that propels them to the next step.

 I call this the Retargeting Loop.
 (I'll talk more about retargeting later.)

 Here's another loop: the Ecommerce Re-purchase Loop.
 In it, a user first goes from A to Z. Meaning, they bought your product.
 Afterward, you then email them a steep coupon to compel them to purchase yet again.

 In other words, you're getting them to repeat steps B to Z. (A is skipped because they already know who you are.)